Featured Post

 The height of the Indian conflict for the Beans occurred in July 1776.
 In that month, a group of Cherokee, led by War Chief Abraham, were preparing to attack the Watagan settlement (Ref 13, p.64).
 One member of the Cherokee General Council disagreed with this plan, however.
 Her name was Nanye-hi, (called Nancy Ward by settlers), and she held the title of Ghigau (Beloved Woman) on the council, giving her the only female voting voice.
 She felt it was wrong to intentionally take civilian lives, and was an advocate for peaceful co-existence with the settlers.
 Indeed, she saw this as the only possible successful strategy in the face of the unrelenting influx of White settlers to their lands (Ref.
 4).
 Because of this, she sent warning to many of the settlers before the attack, allowing them time to gather at the fort and prepare for what was coming.

 In the early morning of July 21, 1776, Lydia (Russell) Bean and many other women were outside the fort milking cows when the Indians advanced with a surprise attack.
 Most of the women were able to make their way back to the safety of the fort.
 But Lydia, along with 2 of her milking cows, as well as 13 year old Samuel Moore, were captured by the Cherokee (See Note 4).
-The Indian warriors brought them back to their camp on the Nolichucky River and tried to extract information from them about the fort.
-She misled them to believe that they were very well supplied with men, food, and arms.
-Next, the decision was made that they should be burned at the stake.
-A surely terrified Lydia was already bound and the fires lit when Nanye-hi saw what was being done.
-She scattered the ashes, cut her bounds, and admonished the warriors that no squaw would be tortured while she was on the council.
+The story told is that Indian warriors brought them back to their camp on the Nolichucky River and tried to extract information from them about the fort.
+Lydia misled them to believe that they were very well supplied with men, food, and arms.
+Regardless, the decision was made that they should be burned at the stake.
+A surely terrified Lydia was already bound, and the fires lit, when Nanye-hi saw what was being done.
+She scattered the ashes, cut her bounds, and admonished the warriors that no "squaw" would be tortured while she was on the council.
 (Sadly, Samuel Moore was not so lucky.)

 Nanye-hi/Nancy Ward, Cherokee Beloved Woman